 - 1. Even harmonics are limited to 25% of the odd harmonics listed above. - 2.
 Current distortions that result in a DC offset, e.g. half-wave converters, are not allowed. - 3.
-All power generation equipment is limited to these values of current distortion, regardless of actual I{SC}/I{L} . - 4.
-I{SC} = maximum short-circuit current at point of supply. - I_L = maximum demand load current (fundamental frequency component) at point of supply. - 20.5.4.
-Notwithstanding clause 20.5.3, a distributor may allocate current harmonic distortion limits for a customer according to AS 61000.3 to reduce harmonic levels in the voltage for the purpose of maintaining proper operation of a REFCL, to the extent that harmonic filtering by the distributor is not feasible to achieve this outcome. - 20.5.5.
-Clauses 20.5.1 and 20.5.2 apply to an exempt distributor.
+All power generation equipment is limited to these values of current distortion, regardless of actual $I{\rm SC}/I{\rm L}$. - 4.
+I{SC} = maximum short-circuit current at point of supply. - 5.
+I_L = maximum demand load current (fundamental frequency component) at point of supply. - 20.6.4.
+Clauses 20.6.1 and 20.6.2 apply to an exempt distributor.

-20.6.
+20.7.
 Inductive interference

-- 20.6.1.
-A distributor must ensure that inductive interference caused by its distribution system is within the limits specified in AS 2344:2016. - 20.6.2.
-This clause 20.6 applies to an exempt distributor.

-20.7.
-Negative sequence voltage

 - 20.7.1.
-A distributor must maintain the negative sequence voltage at the point of common coupling to a customer's three phase electrical installation in accordance with the system standard in clause S5.1a.7 of Schedule 5.1a to the NER. - 20.7.2.
+A distributor must ensure that inductive interference caused by its distribution system is within the limits specified in AS 2344:2016. - 20.7.2.
 This clause 20.7 applies to an exempt distributor.

 20.8.
-Load balance
+Negative sequence voltage

 - 20.8.1.
-A customer must ensure that the current in each phase of a three phase electrical installation does not deviate from the average of the three phase currents: - (a) by more than 5%, for a standard nominal voltage up to 1 kV; and - (b) by more than 2%, for a standard nominal voltage above 1 kV. - 20.8.2.
-Despite clause 20.8.1, deviations are permissible for periods of less than 2 minutes: - (a) up to 10%, for a standard nominal voltage up to 1 kV; and - (b) up to 4%, for a standard nominal voltage above 1 kV. - 20.8.3.
+A distributor must maintain the negative sequence voltage at the point of common coupling to a customer's three phase electrical installation in accordance with the system standard in clause S5.1a.7 of Schedule 5.1a to the NER. - 20.8.2.
 This clause 20.8 applies to an exempt distributor.

 20.9.
-Disturbing loads
+Load balance

 - 20.9.1.
-A distributor must maintain voltage fluctuations at each point of common coupling at a level no greater than the levels specified in accordance with the system standards set out in clause S5.1a.5 of Schedule 5.1a to the NER. - 20.9.2.
-If two or more customers' electrical installations are connected at the same point of common coupling, the maximum permissible contribution to voltage fluctuations allowable from each customer is to be determined in proportion to their respective maximum demand, unless otherwise agreed. - 20.9.3.
+A customer must ensure that the current in each phase of a three phase electrical installation does not deviate from the average of the three phase currents: - (a) by more than 5%, for a standard nominal voltage up to 1 kV; and - (b) by more than 2%, for a standard nominal voltage above 1 kV. - 20.9.2.
+Despite clause 20.9.1, deviations are permissible for periods of less than 2 minutes: - (a) up to 10%, for a standard nominal voltage up to 1 kV; and - (b) up to 4%, for a standard nominal voltage above 1 kV. - 20.9.3.
 This clause 20.9 applies to an exempt distributor.

 20.10.
+Disturbing loads

+- 20.10.1.
+A distributor must maintain voltage fluctuations at each point of common coupling at a level no greater than the levels specified in accordance with the system standards set out in clause S5.1a.5 of Schedule 5.1a to the NER. - 20.10.2.
+If two or more customers' electrical installations are connected at the same point of common coupling, the maximum permissible contribution to voltage fluctuations allowable from each customer is to be determined in proportion to their respective maximum demand, unless otherwise agreed. - 20.10.3.
+This clause 10 applies to an exempt distributor.

+20.11.
 Monitoring quality of supply

-Each distributor must monitor quality of supply in accordance with the principles applicable to good asset management as contemplated by clause 19.2 and clause 20.3.7.
+Each distributor must monitor quality of supply in accordance with the principles applicable to good asset management as contemplated by clause 19.2 and clause 20.4.7.